Conquer Ball Of The Foot Pain With The Best Shoes For Sesamoiditis!

 Due to prolonged use of your feet and toes in dancing, running or sports, you may suffer from sesamoiditis.
 Know more about the condition and what makes the best shoes for sesamoiditis with the help of this article!

 Your sesamoids are two tiny, pea-sized bones found just under your forefoot behind the base of each big toe.
 They can be inflamed for some reason, causing the condition called sesamoiditis.
 This can be very painful and can even lead to disability.

 This article is here to tell you more about sesamoiditis, its symptoms and causes, and how wearing the right type of shoes can help you.
 So, let’s get right into it!

 Common Causes And Symptoms Of Sesamoiditis

 Your sesamoids are small bones associated with the tendons running along the bones of your big toes.
 Similar to your kneecaps, they act as pulleys that control the movement of your big toe joints.
 They help your toe tendons transfer the force from your lower leg muscles to the bone of your big toes.

-Due to overuse or repeated and prolonged movement, they can be irritated, misaligned, fractured or broken like every other bone in your body.
-The inflammation of the tendon and the surrounding tissues is what causes pain from sesamoiditis, which actually a type of tendonitis.
+Because of overuse or repeated and prolonged movement, they can be irritated, misaligned, fractured or broken like every other bone in your body.
+The inflammation of the tendon and the surrounding tissues cause the pain from sesamoiditis, which is actually a type of tendonitis.